What is Family Violence/Domestic Violence?

 There are many signs of an abusive relationship.
 The most telling sign is fear of your partner or other family member.

-Abuse can take many forms - physical, psychological, emotional, sexual, financial, spiritual and/or cultural & more.
+Abuse can take many forms - physical, psychological, emotional, sexual, financial, spiritual and/or cultural and more.

 The bottom line is that abusive behaviour is never acceptable, whether it’s coming from an adult, a teenager, a senior - no matter their gender.
 You deserve to feel valued, respected and safe.